chibicode/naze/_posts/2013-08-13-teaching-code-hardware-problem.md

 categories: ["1308-August 2013"]
 ---

 I taught [my girlfriend](https://twitter.com/ellekasai) to code from April to July of this year.
 My biggest takeaway: I realized that teaching someone to code is partly a hardware problem.
 [Codecademy](http://www.codecademy.com/), [Khan Academy](http://ejohn.org/blog/introducing-khan-cs/), [Scratch](http://scratch.mit.edu/) and others have optimized code editors for teaching purposes, but code editors will always be stuck with their software incarnations.
 I suggest that, in addition to supplying great software and teaching content, we should pair novice coders with great hardware.
-Let me explain.

 ## Background